garfieldbanks/MonsterSanctuaryMods/README.md

 ### [GBLC]
 #### Level Caps
 - Custom level cap for your monsters and enemies.
+Changing this while in-game can cause crashes.
+Best to save & exit, change the value, and then reload.
 #### Enemy Lvl Match Player Lvl
 - Sets enemy monster level to the highest monster level of the player.